ABOUT THE PROGRAM

 The Program is sometimes referred to as SouFooPro and it represents a network of people who enjoy playing this game as a recreational activity along with those who enjoy playing foosball in a sporting format.
 Many people play foosball casually, just for the fun and excitement that it creates.
 Some people play foosball as a sport, enjoying its' unique competitive characteristics.
 All foosball enthusiasts of any skill level are welcome and encouraged to participate in the Programs' activities/events.
 A sportsmanlike attitude is all that is required.

-It is a top priority of our program to help interested players of any skill level learn the sport of foosball-- and it is the sole purpose of the handicap, draw for partner, amateur, and round-robin events.
+It is a top priority of our program to help interested players of any skill level learn the sport of foosball-- and it is the sole purpose of the spot'advance, draw for partner, amateur, and round-robin events.

 The Program, periodically, presents championship tournaments, sometimes for substantial guaranteed cash prizes.
 The main event, usually open doubles, allows any interested persons/players of any skill level to team together with the partner of their choice to compete for the most substantial prizes offered by the Southern Foosball Program.
 It is likely that you may get the opportunity to compete against professional & semi-pro players during these events.
 Nationally ranked pro & semi-pro players are ineligible to compete in the Programs' "Rookie" and "Amateur" events.